Is Your Epoxy Food Safe? How To Check ✅

 Serving trays made from wood or other materials can be transformed into functional art by encapsulating decorative elements within layers of epoxy resin.
 These trays provide a stylish platform for serving food and beverages at gatherings.

-When undertaking such projects, it’s crucial to select epoxy resins explicitly designed for food contact to ensure the safety of the final products.
+When undertaking such projects, it’s important to select epoxy resins made for food contact.
 Always follow the manufacturer’s recommendations and guidelines for the specific epoxy resin product being used.

 Epoxy Food Safe Projects FAQ